redhat-cop/cloud.aws_ops/roles/connectivity_troubleshooter_nat/README.md

 Requirements
 ------------

 If you would like to use this role independently, you must first run the `connectivity_troubleshooter_validate` role to set the  `next_hop ` variable used by this role.
-You can follow the Example Playbook bellow or add the `connectivity_troubleshooter_validate` role as a dependency within this role's `meta/main.yml`.
+You can follow the Example Playbook below or add the `connectivity_troubleshooter_validate` role as a dependency within this role's `meta/main.yml`.
 Authentications against AWS can also be handled by adding the `aws_setup_credentials` role as a dependency within this role's `meta/main.yml` file.

 Role Variables
 --------------